Since 1988 Community Link has been providing services to the Gay, Lesbian, Bisexual & Trans-gendered communities of the Central Valley.

 But in February 1988, these adversarial leaders came together and rallied around Kay Vanderford, the founder and Executive Director of the Central Valley AIDS Team (CVAT).
 Ms. Vanderford had been terminated by Gay United Services (GUS) the parent organization of CVAT after many years of service.

-At the first community meeting a needs assessment and brain storming session was held and it was overwhelmingly evident that the GLBT community was on the move.
+At the first community meeting a needs assessment and brain storming session was held and it was overwhelmingly evident that the LGBT community was on the move.

-It was decided that a Community Center was needed and would provide a variety of services to the whole GLBT community.
+It was decided that a Community Center was needed and would provide a variety of services to the whole LGBT community.

 The First Project